Oklahoma National Guard Okmulgee Readiness Center completes remodel

 |Downloads:

-This work, Oklahoma National Guard Okmulgee Readiness Center completes remodel [Image 4 of 4], by Leanna Maschino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard Okmulgee Readiness Center completes remodel, by SFC Mireille Merilice, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT